-Feel like your flowers or houseplants are looking a little “blah”?
-Jazz them up with some fabulous DIY flower pots and planters.
-These are the perfect ‘pick me up’ creative ideas to brighten your day or add to your gardening obsession.
+Feel like your flowers or house plants are looking a little “blah”?
+Jazz them up with some fabulous DIY flower pots and diy planters.
+These are the perfect ‘pick me up’ transformation creative ideas to brighten your day or add to your gardening obsession.
 After all, who couldn’t use just a few more plants on your shelves?
 You’re sure to get inspired by the gorgeous options that we’ve found!

-I don’t know about you, but I find terra cotta pots to be so boring!
-And I never find any of the more decorative pots to suit my style either — they’re either too ornate or just use a combination of colors or pattern that I don’t like.
+I don’t know about you, but I find a terra cotta pot to be so boring!
+And I never find any of the more decorative clay pots to suit my style either — they’re either too ornate or just use a combination of colors or patterns that I don’t like.
 So, I thought, why not try to make one myself?
-That’s why I started my search for some DIY flower pots and I found so many great ideas!
+That’s why I started my search for some DIY flower pots and I found so many great ideas and easy tutorials!

 I’m not the best with power tools or complicated DIYs, but I think that even I can pull most of these off.
 So if I can, I know you can.
 Hope you find a project that you love!
 And if you’re looking for more gardening tips, don’t miss 21 Tricks That Will Change the Way You Garden.